© Megaflopp | Dreamstime.com

 Help yourself and your blood pressure level by considering your diet.
 These University Health News posts will help lead you toward heart-healthy foods:

-Heed the Warnings
+Heed the Blood Pressure Chart Warnings

 If your blood pressure remains high for a long period of time, you run the risk of damaging your blood vessels.
 Your stroke risk rises significantly, too.
 And because your heart is working harder to push blood through your system, that very valuable muscle can become overworked and grow thicker.
 An enlarged heart causes further complications, including heart failure.
 Medications and special implantable pumps can help boost heart function.
 But if you can manage your blood pressure before it gets too high and puts your heart at risk, you may be able to avoid a lot of complications down the road.